warp-ds/colour-tokens-overview/README.md

 # Colour tokens overview

-Web site that shows an overview of colour tokens in Warp, and the mapping between colours and semantic tokens.
+Web site that shows an overview of colours and colour classes in Warp, and the mapping between these.

-Currently only contains colours for the FINN Light theme.
+Currently the site only contains colours for the FINN Light theme.
 The colours are loaded from YAML files during runtime in order to always be updated.

 The project was created by a designers, so don't expect the code to be perfect.